 Try to create a means to evaluate the group assignment that isn’t all about the final product.
 Include the student’s own ability to assess the steps taken by the group.
 Insist on a timeline for the project and require the individuals to keep track of their contributions.
-Teach students how to keep their work authentic and use a plagiarism tracker to understand the pitfalls of plagiarism.
+Teach students how to keep their work authentic and use a plagiarism detector to understand the pitfalls of plagiarism.

 Group work can be very rewarding and for some students, a favorite way to work on assignments.
 We want students to learn to work and succeed in groups because that is what employers need from their workers.
 Teamwork is a big part of the workplace and working with others, even ones they don’t like or ones with different abilities is a useful skill to be taught and developed at school.